 Golf courses, collegiate sporting events, and non-industry entertainment merchant codes like cable, digital streaming, and membership services are not included.

 This bonus category is pretty broad.
 If you like having fun around town, you won’t have a problem getting 4% back.
 Plus, you can 8% cash back on tickets at Vivid Seats (through January 2023).
 That can be a pretty sweet deal!

 The streaming services category is a Capital One Savor Card new perk added in 2021.
 These purchases earn an unlimited 4% back:

 - Eligible music and video streaming services, including Netflix®, Hulu®, and Disney+

 Some services, such as Prime Video, AT&T TV, and Verizon FIOS On Demand, are excluded, as well as audiobook subscription services and fitness programming.

 When you’re hungry, you have two options.
 First, you can go to a restaurant.
 Second, you go to the grocery store and cook your own meal.

-The Capital One® Savor® Cash Rewards Credit Card covers both of these options with bonus points.
+The Capital One Savor Cash Rewards Credit Card covers both of these options with bonus points.
 We already know about the 4% back on dining.
-Now, you get 2% back at the grocery store.
+Now, you get 3% back at the grocery store.
 It’s nice to know you earn bonus cash on food purchases.
 Earn unlimited 3% back at:

-As long as you don’t buy your groceries from discount stores like Walmart or Target, you get 2% back.
-The reason why you must go to a supermarket to get 2% back is that these stores primary focus is selling food.
+This excludes superstores like Walmart® and Target®.
+The reason why you must go to a supermarket to get 3% back is that these stores’ primary focus is selling food.
 Other grocery credit cards have the same policy as the Savor credit card on this topic.